nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

+1. Actor chooses to edit a supplier
-1. Actor enters the command to list contacts.
+2. Actor enters the command to list contacts.
-2. Trackr shows a list of contacts.
+3. Trackr shows a list of contacts.
-3. Actor enters an edit contact command for a specific contact and the updated information.
+4. Actor enters an edit contact command for a specific contact and the updated information.
-4. Trackr updates the contact details with the new information.
+5. Trackr updates the contact details with the new information.

    Use case ends.